meshcloud/terraform-azure-meshplatform/README.md

-# terraform-azurerm-meshplatform
+# meshPlatform Azure Module

-Terraform module to integrate Azure as a meshPlatform
+Terraform module to integrate Azure as a meshPlatform into meshStack instance.